alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 ## Syntactic Sugar

-So let's say that you've got a web service that calls out to other web services, or does something else expensive, like calculating the digits of PI or something and you want to cache the returned results in a map of some sort.
+Say that we've got a web service that calls out to other web services, or does something else expensive (like calculating the digits of PI :)) and you want to cache the returned results in a map of some sort.

-Our client-side usage of this class will be something like this:
+Our client-side usage of this class will be like:

 {% highlight scala %}
 val cache = new Cache